harrisonlab/phytophthora_rubi/README.md

 #Genomic analysis

-##RxLR genes
+##Effector genes

-Putative RxLR genes were identified within Augustus gene models using a number of approaches:
+Putative effector genes were identified within Augustus gene models and ORF fragments using a number of approaches:

-A) From Augustus gene models - Signal peptide & RxLR motif
+A) From Augustus gene models - Signal peptide & RxLR motif Regex search
-B) From Augustus gene models - Hmm evidence of WY domains
-C) From Augustus gene models - Hmm evidence of RxLR effectors
+B) From Augustus gene models - HMM evidence of RxLR effectors
-D) From Augustus gene models - Hmm evidence of CRN effectors
+C) From Augustus gene models - HMM evidence of CRN effectors
-E) From ORF fragments - Signal peptide & RxLR motif
+D) From ORF fragments - Signal peptide & RxLR motif Regex search
-F) From ORF fragments - Hmm evidence of WY domains
+E) From ORF fragments - HMM evidence of RxLR effectors
-G) From ORF fragments - Hmm evidence of RxLR effectors
+F) From ORF fragments - HMM evidence of CRN effectors

 ##A) From Augustus gene models - Signal peptide & RxLR motif